JuliaAI/StatisticalMeasuresBase.jl/docs/src/index.md

   function) that consumes single observations to measures consuming vectors, arrays or tables (multi-target measures).

-- Other [wrappers](@ref wrappers) to add missing value support, argument checks, direct callability, or to silently treat unsupported weights as uniform (good for application of a batch of measures with mixed degrees of weight support)
+- Other [wrappers](@ref wrappers) to add missing value support, argument checks, or to silently treat unsupported weights as uniform (good for application of a batch of measures with mixed degrees of weight support)

 - [`measurements`](@ref), a method to return *unaggregated* measurements